I even willingly (more or less) went to bed Friday nights so I could get up early to watch cartoons like:

 Scooby-Doo, Yogi Bear (hey Boo-Boo!), Space Ghost,

-Jabberjaw, The Pink Panther Show, The Jetsons, The Flintstones,
+Jabberjaw, The Banana Splits, The Pink Panther Show, The Jetsons, The Flintstones,

 Josie and the Pussycats (ok, they went to outer space;